 The LNR is currently being managed under the Higher Level Stewardship funded by Natural England and administered by ESCC.

 The current grazing plan is available but is subject to change please contact the team for up-to-date information.
-Draft Chailey Commons Grazing Plan from October 2013 (Adobe PDF)
+Draft Chailey Commons Grazing Plan (Adobe PDF)

 Contact Rights of Way & Countryside Maintenance